oldrev/sandwych-smartconfig/README.md

 Sandwych.SmartConfig is a pure C# implementation of various WiFi SmartConfig protocols that build from scratch.

+TD;LR: If you working on a Xamarin mobile app to deal with WiFi-capability IoT devices, you may need this library.

 English | [简体中文](README.zh_cn.md)

 ## Getting Started